github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/configuring-dependency-review.md

         uses: actions/dependency-review-action@v2
         with:
           # Possible values: "critical", "high", "moderate", "low"
-          fail_on_severity: critical
+          fail-on-severity: critical
-          # You can only can only include one of these two options: `allow_licenses` and `deny-licences`
+          # You can only can only include one of these two options: `allow-licenses` and `deny-licences`
           # ([String]).
 Only allow these licenses (optional)
           # Possible values: Any `spdx_id` value(s) from https://docs.github.com/en/rest/licenses
-          # allow_licenses: GPL-3.0, BSD-3-Clause, MIT
+          # allow-licenses: GPL-3.0, BSD-3-Clause, MIT

           # ([String]).
 Block the pull request on these licenses (optional)
           # Possible values: Any  `spdx_id` value(s) from https://docs.github.com/en/rest/licenses
-          # deny_licenses: LGPL-2.0, BSD-2-Clause
+          # deny-licenses: LGPL-2.0, BSD-2-Clause
 ```

 For further details about the configuration options, see [`dependency-review-action`](https://github.com/actions/dependency-review-action#readme).